novayo/LeetCode/0362_Design_Hit_Counter/README.md

 * Memory Usage: 12.6 MB, less than 100.00% of Python3 online submissions for Design Hit Counter.

 > using only dictionary to store timestamp

+---

+try_4.py:

+* Runtime: 32 ms, faster than 66.49% of Python3 online submissions for Design Hit Counter.
+* Memory Usage: 14.1 MB, less than 91.50% of Python3 online submissions for Design Hit Counter.

+> take a list to store timestamp, when get_hit -> perform a binary search
+> take a dict to store hit counter at timestamp